These principles will help you get started with discipleship.

 At the end of each appointment, set up another appointment.

 Have a Bible on the table during your appointments.
+Always help the new disciple see the Bible as the only source of truth for living his life.

 Build a relationship and personal credibility.